xcadaj00/DE1_project/README.md

 | ENTER | `1011` | `b` |
 | default | `1111` | `f` |

 `p_keyboard` process receives a 3-bit vector that indicates a specific column with a value of 0 (011 - first, 101 - second, 110 - third, 111 - no input).
-The process runs through a loop every 10 ns, periodically changing the values of the 4-bit row vector and sets the output value based on the input vector and the momentary row value.
+The process runs through a loop every 100 ms (10 ns for faster simulation), periodically changing the values of the 4-bit row vector and sets the output value based on the input vector and the momentary row value.
+`clock_enable` module from Labs is used here.

 #### Design module code